 Agenda Item Action by Whom Date

-work up for surgery and this was included in the operational utilisation programme, for example the work around 'waiting patients into the trust earlier was welcomed by surgeons.
+work up for surgery and this was included in the operational utilisation programme, for example the work around 'waiting well'.
+EM noted that many cases related to the inhouse urgent pathway and that the changes in how that was managed bringing patients into the Trust earlier was welcomed by surgeons.
 She noted also that every effort was made to ensure that there could be substitutions where there were cancellations so the impact on throughput may not be as great.
 JA asked whether there would be another helpful datapoint that could illustrate 'lost' activity such as utilisation by category, noting that it was always preferable not to cancel if possible.
-EM agreed noting how unsetting this was for patients. vii.
+EM agreed noting how unsettling this was for patients. viii.
 GR noted it would be useful to see system benchmarking in relation to our workforce KPIs.
 OM advised that we were developing system data and whilst this was improving there were different calculations across reports and these were produced some two months in arrears.
-OM agreed that she would look to bring comparators to provide a view that extended beyond our system, there were here were vere downer cleaves in systems nationally.
+OM agreed that she would look to bring comparators to provide a view that extended beyond our system, there were however questions around whether the position was stable following the pandemic as for example we were seeing increases in sickness absence on pre-pandemic levels in systems nationally.
 We now have COVID absence within our figures but the question and concern was whether staff were less resilient and whether line manager review and support was in place in relation to return to work.
-We were also looking at management. viii.
-AF noted that the ICB should be undertaking some of the cromparative work for the Trust and this should be covered within their future work plans.
-It would no the helpful for the Trust to focus or chase data and not address internal issues and focus.
-We needed to do the right things for our staff and focus on the actions required to address through the average and those were performing well.
-AS advised that the areas that were red rated included theatres and transplant and in those areas, we had to go back to the beginning to eestabilis templates.
-Historically these had been write around individuals and were not a demand template and it had taken time to get to a better position around hese sert that the do benerging that could be share
+We were also looking at management of underlying ill health and the impact that had on staff engagement. viii.
+AF noted that the ICB should be undertaking some of the comparative work for the Trust and this should be covered within their future work plans.
+It would not be helpful for the Trust to focus or chase data and not address internal issues and focus.
+We needed to do the right things for our staff and focus on the actions required to address these.
+We may not be able to manage such major data requests through the workforce committee and this Whom

 5 STRATEGIC DEVELOPMENTS